 The temple routines as laid down by Adi Shankara are strictly followed.
 Vedic traditions are followed with utmost precision and sanctity is maintained.
 Temple opens for the devotees at 3 AM and closes after the day’s puja at 10 PM.
 Puja here can be divided as Morning Puja, Afternoon Puja, and Evening Puja.

 The morning puja starts with Nirmalyam when the temple opens at 3 AM.
 The first darshan of God is called Nirmalya Darshanam.
 Devotees get an opportunity for the first darshan of God when he is woken up from the deep slumber of the previous night.
 He is bedecked in decorations from the previous day.
-This darshan is considered as the most auspicious as God is believed to be most powerful this time.
+This darshan is considered the most auspicious as God is believed to be most powerful this time.

 After the Nirmalya Darshanam, God is bathed with sesame oil.
 The murti is made of stone of medicinal value.
 Hence the oil used for bathing is considered as Prasad.
-It is available at the counters to purchase and believed to cure diseases like paralysis.
+It is available at the counters to purchase and is believed to cure diseases like paralysis.
 After the bath, the murti is smeared with a herbal mixture called Vaka.

 The deity is bathed with water fetched by a priest from the temple pond called the Rudrateertham.
 The water is poured over the deity using a conch.
 Post the Abhishek, the murti is bedecked with attires and decorations.
 Sandal paste and jewelry adorn the deity.
 He is decorated as infant Krishna, wearing a red loincloth and holding butter and a flute in his hands.
 Then malar a form of puffed rice is offered to God as Naivedyam.